Skip to main content

 While many events are held in a rodeo arena, some may take place outside, so you may want to pack jackets in case it gets chilly.
 For rodeos that feature extra attractions like a petting zoo with goats or horse rides for the kids, it’s a good idea to bring some hand sanitizer and hand wipes to help with clean up.
 If the venue allows it, bring your own snacks and save a few bucks.

 Before getting to the venue, check out the bag policy if you need to cart around items like diapers, toys and other essentials to keep the young ones entertained and comfortable.
+Helpful add-ons include headphones for sensitive ears, a small blanket, bandanas for sun and dust, and binoculars for better views.
+Many venues mix reserved seating with general admission areas, so choose the setup that works best for your group.

 Buy Family Rodeo Tickets